Fox College Football

 Initial college football broadcasts on the Fox network were limited to selected bowl games, beginning with the Cotton Bowl Classic from 1999 to 2014.
 From 2007 to 2010, Fox broadcast the Bowl Championship Series (excluding games played at the Rose Bowl stadium, whose rights were held by ABC under a separate agreement), branded as the BCS on Fox.

 In 2012, Fox began to air a regular schedule of Saturday college football games during the regular season.
-Fox primarily airs coverage of the Big Ten, Big 12, and Pac-12, and holds rights to the Big Ten and Pac-12 championship games (with the latter alternating yearly with ESPN/ABC).
+Fox primarily airs coverage of the Big Ten and Big 12 and holds alternating rights to the Big Ten championship game.
 Since 2020, Fox has aired games from the Mountain West Conference (including Boise State home games, and the Mountain West championship game).
 Fox also holds rights to the Holiday Bowl.
+As of the 2024 season, coverage on the main Fox network currently consists of four regular weekly windows, including a Friday prime time game, a Saturday afternoon doubleheader (with the early game—branded as Big Noon Saturday—considered Fox's flagship game of the week), on most weeks a Saturday prime time game and on select weeks a Saturday late night game.

 Coverage history

 FSN coverage (1996–2019)

 In order to better compete with national networks like ESPN, since its inception the Fox Sports Networks (FSN) has carried college football games from the then Pac-10 conference and Big 12 conference.
 These telecasts were distributed to individual Fox Sports Networks and other affiliates.
 In 2011 FSN added a package of Conference USA football games.
 Many of these games were aired exclusively, aired as a simulcast, or aired on tape delay on Fox College Sports.

 Pac-12 games moved from FSN to Fox, FX and eventually FS1 in 2012.
 The C-USA left Fox Sports entirely in 2016.
 FSN affiliates continued to largely hold the third-tier rights to many Big 12 teams until 2020, when ESPN+ acquired the tier 3 media rights to all but two of the conference's members (with the only holdouts being the Oklahoma Sooners, who maintained their contract with Fox Sports Oklahoma, and the Texas Longhorns, who have a long-term deal with ESPN and IMG College to operate its Longhorn Network).

-After the sale of FSN to Sinclair Broadcast Group as part of Disney's acquisition of 21st Century Fox (and their subsequent rebranding as Bally Sports in 2021), production duties for FSN's Conference USA broadcasts were assumed by new sister network Stadium in 2020.
-The Atlantic Coast Conference's syndication package for regional sports networks—which are produced by Raycom Sports, had primarily been carried by FSN channels since 2011, were also retained by Bally Sports.
+After the sale of FSN to Sinclair Broadcast Group as part of Disney's acquisition of 21st Century Fox, the networks sub-licensed a package of Conference USA games from new sister network Stadium.
+The Atlantic Coast Conference's syndication package for regional sports networks—which was produced by Raycom Sports—continued to primarily be carried by the networks (now Bally Sports) until 2023, when Bally dropped them amid its parent company's bankruptcy, and Raycom Sports sold the rights to The CW.